jay-johnson/celery-connectors/README.rst

 Publish a User Conversion Event to the Ecomm Relay
 --------------------------------------------------

-This will use Kombu to publish a JSON dictionary message to the ``user.events.conversions`` which is monitored by the ecomm relay.
+This will use Kombu to publish a JSON dictionary message to the ``user.events.conversions`` RabbitMQ queue which is monitored by the ecomm relay.

 Please start this in a new terminal that has sourced the virtual env: ``source venv/bin/activate``